actionml/harness/install.md

-git clone https://github.com/actionml/harness-auth-server.git harness-auth-server cd harness-auth-server ./make-auth-server-distribution.sh tar xvf AuthServer-0.3.0.tar.gz
+git clone https://github.com/actionml/harness-auth-server.git harness-auth-server cd harness-auth-server ./make-auth-server-distribution.sh tar xvf AuthServer-0.3.x.ab.tar.gz # use the version in the tarball name
 ```

-This creates the AuthServer but it is not needed for local testing when auth and TLS are not being use.
+This creates the AuthServer but it is not needed for local testing when auth and TLS are not being used.
 It must be built to create jars in the local `/.ivy2` cache.
 After building, populate the cache:

 ```
 sbt harnessAuthCommon/publish-local